openvswitch/openvswitch.github.io/support/config-cookbooks/userspace-tunneling/index.md

  [bind/unbind network ports to DPDK](http://dpdk.org/doc/guides/linux_gsg/build_dpdk.html#binding-and-unbinding-network-ports-to-from-the-kernel-modules)

-Note:- This configuration guide is for setting up the VxLAN tunneling on one host(local host).
-The same steps have to perform on the remote host as well for setting up a VM<->VM VxLAN tunnel setup.
-The only difference for setting up the userspace-tunneling in remote node is , VM and VxLAN tunnel ip addresses are different.
+Note: This configuration guide is for setting up the VxLAN tunneling on one host (local host).
+The same steps have to be performed on the remote host as well for setting up a VM<->VM VxLAN tunnel setup.
+The only difference for setting up the userspace-tunneling in remote node is, VM and VxLAN tunnel ip addresses are different.

 #### Configuration steps